tomasort/DLS-Project/README.md

                         path to save the results of the network
 ```

+There are two datasets implementations in this script.
+The first one, creates a dataset where every frame is paired up with the previous frame and combined into a single sample.
+This approach did not give good results, so we abandoned it early on in the process.
+The second one, creates a dataset with the optical flow for each image and pairs it with its label.

 ## How To Run: Video To Frame

 To run the script to transform a video in mp4.
 You also need the program `ffmpeg` so that `torchvision` can break the video into frames.
 In this script we use OpenCV to calculate the optical flow of each pair of frames in the video.